 - Report cards are issued on a quarterly basis.
 Students receive report cards via Aspen.
 Specific dates when report cards are issued can be found in the Student Manual.
-These dates are subject to change at the discretion of the Principal based upon snow days. - Interim Progress Reports are available to all students and parents in all subjects at the midpoint of every marking term via the parent portal.
-Parents are urged to stay in contact with teachers on a regular basis if they have concerns about their child's performance.
+These dates are subject to change at the discretion of the Principal based upon snow days. - Interim Progress Reports are available to all students and parent(s)/guardian(s) in all subjects at the midpoint of every marking term via the parent/guardian portal.
+Parent(s)/guardian(s) are urged to stay in contact with teachers on a regular basis if they have concerns about their child's performance.
 Parental visits to the school should be made by appointment.
-Parent conferences are held twice a year at the end of the first and second terms.
+Parent/guardian conferences are held twice a year at the end of the first and second terms.